hitman99/personality-test/README.md

 1. Your local environment
 2. Docker

 Both ways are explained below.
-If App started correctly, you should see this view:
+If application was started correctly, you should see this view:

 ![Initial View](/screenshots/initial_view.png?raw=true)